"First question: so you have messed with my life before?"

 "So I’ve got a question for you, Al. Do you hear this voice outside of the shop too?"

-"I am not going Schizo on ya, Betty.
-I don't know what Passant is but I do know that he is real and is definitely not human."
-Philbert pointedly exclaimed.
+"I am not going schizo on ya, Betty.
+I don’t know what Passant is, but I do know that it is real, maybe some kind of A.I.," Philbert pointedly exclaimed.

 "Hell yes.
 But I’ve done everything that I can to prove that Passant is a scam.
 Nothing, nada."

 "I did think about that, but Passant seems to know every move that I make, including what goes on here and elsewhere.
-He would know."
+It would know."

 "I’ll give it a try tomorrow."

 Philbert always had a digital recorder handy in the house so that he could make notes for things to do later in the shop.
-After his regular morning of coffee and a quick bowl of cereal he turned the recorder to record mode and went up to the shop.
+After his regular morning of coffee and a quick bowl of cereal, he turned the recorder on and went up to the shop.

 No sound.
 He checked the status lights and power, all good.
 He turned the recorder off.